mark-pitblado/gbif-image-downloader/README.md

 # GBIF Image Downloader

 This is a simple tool to download images from the [Global Biodiversity Information Facility (GBIF)](https://gbif.org) by scientific name.
-Only records that are labeled as Preserved Specimens will be downloaded, Human Observations are not included.
+Additional search parameters are optional.
+A DOI will be minted and sent to the email specified.

 ## Setup